mlops-experiments/python-docker-app/README.md

 # python-docker-app
-Learn docker basics for Machine learning with python code
+Learn docker basics for python code

-# 🐳 Docker Learning Lab – Python App
+# 🐳 Docker Learning

----

 ## 🧪 Task 1: Create a Python App and Run It with Docker